The Christ Statue in Rio de Janeiro on Corcovado Mountain

+The image of the Christ Statue in Rio de Janeiro on the Corcovado mountain overlooking the city is for sure among the most well known in the world.
 The statue, also referred to as Christ the Redeemer or in Portuguese Cristo Redentor, is located more than 700 meters above the sea on top of Corcovado Mountain and offers fantastic views of the city.
 Being one of The Seven New Wonders of the World you realize it is really something worthwhile visiting.

-How to Get to the Top of Corcovado?
+How to Get to the Christ Statue?

 There are three ways how you can go up to the Christ.
 You can walk, you can go by train, you can go by van and you can go by car.
 So here is the list on how to get there.

 Car or taxi